Market Analysts see Silk Road Medical Inc [SILK] gaining to $71. Time to buy?

 Citigroup have made an estimate for Silk Road Medical Inc shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on October 01, 2020.
 While these analysts kept the previous recommendation, Piper Sandler raised their target price to Neutral.
 The new note on the price target was released on August 21, 2020, representing the official price target for Silk Road Medical Inc stock.
 Previously, the target price had yet another raise to $51, while SVB Leerink analysts kept a Outperform rating on SILK stock.

-Silk Road Medical Inc [SILK] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.11.
-With this latest performance, SILK shares dropped by -4.10% in over the last four-week period, additionally plugging by 16.72% over the last 6 months – not to mention a rise of 34.85% in the past year of trading.
+Silk Road Medical Inc [SILK] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.17.
+With this latest performance, SILK shares gained by 2.87% in over the last four-week period, additionally plugging by 29.74% over the last 6 months – not to mention a rise of 42.61% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Silk Road Medical Inc [SILK] shares currently have an operating margin of -44.30 and a Gross Margin at +74.86.
 Silk Road Medical Inc’s Net Margin is presently recorded at -82.73.